tee0402/tee0402.github.io/essays/linear_development.md

   - Design Patterns
 ---

-There is a certain comfort in linearity.
+There is something nice about linearity.
+For example, I take comfort in knowing that as long as I write code a certain way, then it will work.